Skip to main content

 Progesterone Therapy and the GABA System

 The link between progesterone and mood is most clearly understood through its metabolite, allopregnanolone, and the GABAergic system.
-The is a complex protein in the brain that acts as the primary gatekeeper of neural inhibition.
+The GABA-A receptor is a complex protein in the brain that acts as the primary gatekeeper of neural inhibition.
 When GABA binds to this receptor, it opens a channel that allows chloride ions to enter the neuron, making it less likely to fire.
 This is the fundamental mechanism of calming the nervous system.

 Oral progesterone therapy is uniquely effective for mood because its initial pass through the liver converts a significant portion into allopregnanolone.